2023-2024 Free and Reduced Price Meals Information

 - My spouse is deployed to a combat zone.
-Is His/her combat pay counted as income?
+Is their combat pay counted as income?
 No, if the combat pay is received in addition to basic pay because of her deployment and it wasn’t received before deployment, combat pay is not counted as income.
 Contact your school for more information.